CathalSweeney6/thefjordblog/README.md

 #### Login Page

 Users enter their username and password into this page and can successfully login.
-When logged in, the user us redirected to the home page and will be greeted with a 'Successfully logged in as "..."' message.
+When logged in, the user is redirected to the home page and will be greeted with a 'Successfully logged in as "..."' message.

 <img src="./static/Screenshots/login.png" width="80%" height="80%">